-EU ban on fluorescent lighting – are you prepared?
+EU ban on fluorescent lighting – maximize energy savings with wireless control

 You are no longer able to buy fluorescent tubes and lamps within the European Union so now is the time to transition to more energy-efficient wireless lighting control.